 Currency Conversion Fees

-Although the entire conversion process takes place electronically, there’s a cost associated with the transaction and it is passed on to the user in the form of a currency conversion fee.
+The entire conversion process takes place electronically.
+However, there’s a cost associated with the transaction and it is passed on to the user in the form of a currency conversion fee.
 You won’t see it as a separate line item on your credit card statement as it is rolled into the final purchase price of the product or service.

 Wondering how much these fees are?
 Credit card issuers don’t always clearly specify an amount in the cardholder agreement, so you’ll need to call the customer service department to inquire.

-You can also inform the cashier at the point of sale that you’d like to pay the fee, and they can roll it into your total using the conversion rate provided by their Dynamic Currency Conversion (DCC) service provider.
+You can also inform the cashier at the point of sale that you’d like to pay the fee.
+They can then roll it into your total using the conversion rate provided by their Dynamic Currency Conversion (DCC) service provider.

 But, you may be better off paying the fee once it appears on your statement as credit card issuers tend to charge less and merchants make additional income when you use the DCC, notes Forbes.

-If you currently earn cash back or rewards points from your credit cards, the costs incurred for foreign transaction fees will not be counted towards your total purchases.
-In other words, if you’re receiving cash back of three percent on all transactions and are assessed a foreign transaction fee for the same amount, you can kiss this rewards points or cash back goodbye.
+If you currently use cash back or travel rewards credit cards, the costs incurred from these fees will not be counted towards your total purchases.
+So, if you’re receiving 3% cashback on all transactions and are assessed a foreign transaction fee for the same amount, you wouldn’t come out ahead.

-But let’s say you’re earning a higher cash back percentage of five percent and hoping to rack up points by using your card on all purchases while abroad.
-If the foreign transaction fee is three percent and the currency conversion fee is for the same amount, it would be to your detriment to use the card as you’d come out on the losing side of the equation.
+But let’s say you’re earning a higher cash back percentage of 5% and you’re hoping to rack up points by using your credit cards on all purchases while abroad.
+If the foreign transaction fee and currency conversion fee are both 3%, you wouldn’t want to use the credit cards as you’d come out on the losing side of the equation.